muratk3n/thirdwave/en/README.md

 tie..
 In every metric I look at, innovation, GII, military hardware, two countries are close.
 GDP/PerCap is in the same class basically which is decidedly lightweight.
-Sameness on many fronts is another indication of ppl / gov similarities, and that Anatolians belong to where they live, not bunch of ragged punks from whereever.
+Sameness on many fronts is another indication of ppl / gov similarities, and that Anatolians culturally belong to where they live, not bunch of ragged punks from whereever.

 ---